 5. Sunset at Cafe Del Mar

-If you want to enjoy the sunset with an more expansive cocktail entre Cafe del Mar and enjoy a Panorama view of Cartagena de Indias in Sunset.
-If you want the budget friendly; buy a beer by the street venders of cours negotiating the price correctly and the new sit down on the walls of Cartagena de Indias and enjoy the same View at Cafe del Mar in a more inexpensive way.
+If you want to benefit from the sunset with a more expensive cocktail, then enter Cafe del Mar and enjoy a Panorama view of Cartagena de Indias in Sunset.
+If you want the budget friendly; buy a beer from the street vendors, of course, negotiating the price correctly and the new sit down on the walls of Cartagena de Indias and enjoy the same View at Cafe del Mar in a more inexpensive way.

-This is where everybody hang out!
-It is a most to get a evening in at Plaza Trinidad, walk around and pick something you would like to eat, what about Arepa, Empanada, Ceviche, Patacón or maybe Sushi or Hamurgesa?
+In the neighborhood of Getsemani, you have to visit Plaza Trinidad, because this is where everybody hangs out!
+It is a most to get an evening in at Plaza Trinidad, walk around and pick something you would like to eat, what about Arepa, Empanada, Ceviche, Patacón or maybe Sushi or Hamurgesa?
 There is something for everyone to stuff into.
-For dessert I would go for Mango with Salt & Lemon.
+For dessert, I would go for Mango with Salt & Lemon.
 Or go dancing to see if there will be room for more food!

 7. Spanish Classes

-Everything is more fun when you can speak the language.
-If you are up for a challenge hit yourself up with some Spanish class and get involved in the language, culture and new Colombian Friends.
-One day you will be listening to your Colombian friends understand when they speaks gossip!
+Everything is more fun when you can speak the language and by this learn some Spanish.
+If you are up for a challenge, hit yourself up with a Spanish class and get involved in the language, culture, and new Colombian Friends.
+One day you will be listening to your Colombian friends understand when they speak gossip!
 Incredible moment.